vvaezian/Data-Science-Fundamentals/TimeSeries/Models.md

 ```python
 model = SARIMAX(df, order=(p,d,q), seasonal_order=(P,D,Q,S))
 ```
 - If the process has trend we take the difference, as many times as needed.
-This gices us `d`.
+This gives us `d`.
 - If the process has a seasonal component, we take the seasonal difference, as many times as needed.
 This gives us `D`.
 - After making the data stationary (the above two steps, and other transformations if needed).
 - To find P and Q, we plot acf and pacf for multiples of S. For example if `S=12`, then we plot for lags `[12, 24, 36, 48, 60]`.